 For later ease of use, best symlink the kdesrc-build script to some folder inside your path, e.g. if you have some user local bin:

 kdesrc-build has some setup pass that can configure stuff for you, see this introduction.

-You can just copy and paste the below variant into your home directory as .kdesrc-buildrc and adapt the paths to your needs.
+You can just copy and paste the below variant into your home directory as .config/kdesrc-buildrc and adapt the paths to your needs.
 If you stick with the ~/projects/kde path we did choose above, this should be usable 1:1.

 global # use the latest KF5 and Qt5-based software. branch-group kf5-qt5 # we want .kateproject files with ninja cmake-options -G "Kate - Ninja" # clangd tooling compile-commands-export yes compile-commands-linking yes # Install directory for KDE software kdedir ~/projects/kde/usr # Directory for downloaded source code source-dir ~/projects/kde/src # Directory to build KDE into before installing # relative to source-dir by default build-dir ~/projects/kde/build end global include ~/projects/kde/src/kdesrc-build/kf5-frameworks-build-include include ~/projects/kde/src/kdesrc-build/kf5-applications-build-include include ~/projects/kde/src/kdesrc-build/kf5-workspace-build-include include ~/projects/kde/src/kdesrc-build/kf5-extragear-build-include